 If you overdraw your account, the overdraft protection that comes with both checking accounts can protect you from additional fees.
 You can either link to another account at BBVA or set up an overdraft line of credit.

 When comparing the two checking accounts, the Online Checking may be the better option.
-It has many of the same features as the Premium account but without the monthly service fees.
+It has many of the same features as the Premium account but without the monthly Service Charges.
 However, it doesn’t earn interest and you’ll have to purchase your own checks.

 Money Market Account